 Make good financial habits effortless.
-With M1, you can automatically invest in your entire portfolio by scheduling deposits.
+By opting for M1 as your Sharebuilder alternative, you can automatically invest in your entire portfolio by scheduling deposits.
 With every funding event, M1 intelligently allocates each dollar to align with your target portfolio.
 Simply select the size and frequency of deposits, and watch your portfolio grow over time.

 Here’s how it works: imagine you’ve set Stock A to 25% of your portfolio, Stock B to 25% of your portfolio, and ETF XYZ to 50% of your portfolio.
 When you deposit $100, M1 will automatically invest $25 each to Stocks A and B, and $50 in ETF XYZ.
 That means no manual calculations and no need to place dozens of individual trades each week to buy every security in your portfolio.

 M1 charges no commissions or management fees, so you can invest for free.
 And when all trades are $0, you can invest as often as you like at no extra cost — making the platform especially ideal for individuals who want to invest regularly or favor a dollar-cost averaging investment strategy.